wealth42/nick-fury/stories/therapy.md

     *   Select therapists from a list of available therapists on the platform
     *   Run keyword search across Therapists’ notes and emotions journals.
 *   A Therapist should be able to …
-    *   Create a Therapist account and login using their email and password
     *   Create a new session (therapy appointment).
 Each session with –
         *   Private notes, visible only to the therapist
         *   Shared notes with the client.
 For any assignments.